edusalguero/rbl-checker/README.md

 # RBL Checker

-RblChekcer is a simple PHP library to check IP against SPAM list.
+Rbl Checker is a simple PHP library to check IP against SPAM list.

 The Facade use the DNS Rbl queryfier to check ips.
 Currently the library provide a list with 29 DNS Rbl hosts.